 Yes, there is another way/order to watch the Star Trek saga.
 You can watch it with the order based on the released date or in-universe continuity.

-However, we suggest that you watch the Star Trek show chronologically, especially if you are a newbie Trekkie.
+However, we suggest you watch the Star Trek show chronologically, especially if you are a newbie Trekkie.

 We also suggest watching the Star Trek TV shows first, followed by Star Trek movies.